Table Of Contents

 To maximize your margins, you can then focus more on profitable segments and less on expensive ones.
 Or, at renewal, you can revise the contracts of your most expensive customers to better reflect the value you deliver (improving your gross margin).

-Companies like Remitly, SeatGeek, and MalwareBytes use CloudZero to understand their unit economics, such as Cost per Customer.
+Companies like Remitly, Wise, and MalwareBytes use CloudZero to understand their unit economics, such as Cost per Customer.
 You can, too. to see how CloudZero helps you make sense of and improve your SaaS gross margin.